-Huawei employees assembling circuit boards When someone says the word ‘hacker’ they usually think of a basement-dwelling nerd furiously typing into a keyboard, connected to a victim thousands of miles away.
-However, in reality the most common hacking attempts come from jealous spouses, thieves and forensics teams who have their hands on your electronics.
-Physical security involves any technique that gains unauthorized access to a device by touching it.
-Physical attacks usually have a relatively low barrier to entry, meaning even unskilled attackers without security or programming knowledge can do it.
-Despite its rampant prevalence, physical security is still ignored by many experts.
+In the context of mobile security, physical attacks involve any technique that gains unauthorized access to a device by touching it or physically interacting with it.
+Physical attacks usually have a relatively low barrier to entry, meaning unskilled attackers without security or programming knowledge can do it.
+Despite its rampant prevalence, physical attacks are still ignored by many experts in digital security.
 In this blog post I will be focusing on techniques for hacking smartphones, but these attacks will work against any electronic device.
 Because of their practicality we’ve prioritized Armadillo Phone to resist physical attacks that other phones are extremely vulnerable to.
 Ultimately, physical attacks are one of the most potent and simplest ways to hack anything… as long as you can get your hands on it.

 Getting physical (access)